xythobuz/OpenRaider/README.md

 On Mac OS X, running `make install` will produce a distributable OpenRaider.app bundle.

-To build all Unit Tests, run `make tests`.
+To build all Unit Tests, run `make tests`, to run most of them use `make testRun`.

 ## Usage